• Home

 It can get tricky if the loan in question was made to or for a business.
 Secured debt, for Chapter 13 elgibility purposes, means debt secured by the property of the individual filing bankruptcy.

-So, if the business is a corporation or an LLC, debt secured by the entity’s assets is not “secured” for the purposes of this calculation.
+So, if the business is a corporation or an LLC, debt secured by the entity’s assets is not “secured” for the purposes of the individual’s calculation.
 It’s the opposite if the business is a sole proprietorship; then as a matter of law, there is no difference between the individual and the business.

 Measuring the secured claim